Liwei1020T/asAPP/README.md

     *   **Salary Reports**: View detailed monthly income breakdowns.

 *   **📢 Communication & Interaction**
-    *   **Timeline**: A social media-like feed where coaches post training photos/videos and parents can like and comment.
+    *   **Timeline**: A social media-like feed where coaches post training photos/videos, parents can like and comment, and authors/admins can delete posts.
     *   **Notices**: Publish important announcements (holidays, tournaments) with support for pinning and urgent marking.
     *   **Playbook**: Shared teaching materials (videos/documents) with category management.